Few-Class Arena: A Benchmark for Efficient Selection of Vision Models and Dataset Difficulty Measurement: Few-Class Arena (FCA)

 \subsection{Few-Class Full Dataset Trained Benchmark (FC-Full)}

 Traditionally, a large number of models are trained and compared on many-class datasets.
-However, results for such benchmarks are not directly useful to the \fcr~ and many real-world scenarios.
+However, such results cannot be directly transferred to the \fcr~ and many real-world scenarios.
 Therefore, we introduce the Few-Class Full Dataset Trained Benchmark (FC-Full), with the objective of effortlessly conducting large-scale experiments and analyses in the \fcr~.

 The procedure of FC-Full consists of two main stages.
 In the first stage, users select the models and datasets upon which they would like to conduct experiments.
-They can choose to download pre-trained model weights, which are usually available on popular model hubs (PyTorch Hub \cite{pytorchhub}, TensorFlow Hub \cite{tfhub}, Hugging Face \cite{hf}, MMPreTrain \cite{2023mmpretrain} etc.).
+They can choose to download pre-trained model weights, which are usually available on popular model hubs (PyTorch Hub \citep{pytorchhub}, TensorFlow Hub \citep{tfhub}, Hugging Face \citep{hf}, MMPreTrain \citep{2023mmpretrain} etc.).
 In case of no pre-trained weights available from public websites, users can resort to the option of training from scratch.
 To that end, our tool is designed and implemented to generate bash scripts for easily configurable and modifiable training through the use of configuration files.

 In the second stage, users conduct benchmarking in the \fcr~.
 By specifying the list of classes, \fca~ automatically loads pre-trained weights of the chosen models and evaluates performance of the models on the selected datasets.
 Note that this process is accomplished through configuration files created by the user's specifications, thus enabling hundreds of experiments to be launched by a single command.
-This dramatically reduces human effort that would otherwise be expended to run these experiments without \fca~.
+This dramatically reduces the human effort that would otherwise be expended to run these experiments without \fca~.